Freegle/iznik-nuxt3/README.md

-**This is a WIP rewrite of the front-end client into Nuxt v3.
-It's not ready yet, but it's getting there.**

-What doesn't exist yet:
-* TODO Some of the minor pages (mydata)
-* CircleCI/playwright testing.

 # iznik-nuxt3

 Iznik is a platform for online reuse of unwanted items.
+This is the front-end client.

 The old  version is [here](https://github.com/Freegle/iznik-nuxt).

 The development has been funded by [Freegle](https://www.ilovefreegle.org) for use in the UK, but it is an open source platform which can be used or adapted by others.
 Other contributors very welcome,